openhab/openhab-addons/bundles/org.openhab.binding.ws980wifi/README.md

 # WS980WiFi Binding

-The WS980WIFI binding connects openHAB with ELV WS980WIFI Weather Stations (see de.elv.com).
+The WS980WiFi binding connects openHAB with ELV WS980WiFi Weather Stations (see https://de.elv.com).
-It discovers WS980WIFI Weather Stations in the local network and polls the actual data on a regular basis.
+It discovers WS980WiFi Weather Stations in the local network and polls the actual data on a regular basis.
-The WS980WIFI has to be part of the local network via WiFi integration.
+The WS980WiFi has to be part of the local network via Wi-Fi integration.
 Only the actual measures are supported, no historical data.
 The binding reads the data of the station, but does not support to write data back (e.g. updates, configuration parameters).

 ## Supported Things

-ELV WS980WIFI Weather Station.
+ELV WS980WiFi Weather Station.

 ## Discovery

-As soon as the WS980WIFI Weather Station is integrated into your local network, this binding is able to discover the weather station automatically and provides  21 measures as channels of the discovered thing.
+As soon as the WS980WiFi Weather Station is integrated into your local network, this binding is able to discover the weather station automatically.

-## Binding Configuration

-The binding provides no configuration parameters.

 ## Thing Configuration

-Discovered things have one non advanced configuration parameter, which can be modified.
-It is the Refresh Interval.
+Things have one non advanced configuration parameter, the Refresh Interval.
 Default is 60 seconds, min. is 30 seconds.

-The advanced configuration parameters should not be modified.
+There are 3 additional advanced configuration parameters for manually adding WS980WiFi things.
+Hostname, MAC Address and Data Request Port.
+Normally a manual configuration is not necessary.

 ## Channels